Back To Search Results

 Deterrence and Patient Education

-Most non-pregnant women with Grave disease use methimazole due to a lower risk of hepatotoxicity than PTU.[8]
+Most nonpregnant women with Graves' disease use methimazole due to a lower risk of hepatotoxicity than PTU.[9]
 Some women may prefer to switch to PTU before becoming pregnant.
-If a patient chooses to remain on methimazole until after becoming pregnant, it is important to counsel the patient on the risk of methimazole embryopathy if she is not changed to PTU before organogenesis.[3][4][7][11]
-When compared to the risk of methimazole embryopathy, the risk of PTU-induced hepatotoxicity is lower.[10]
+If a patient chooses to remain on methimazole until after becoming pregnant, it is important to counsel the patient on the risk of methimazole embryopathy if she is not changed to PTU before organogenesis.[3][5][8][14]
+When compared to the risk of methimazole embryopathy, the risk of PTU-induced hepatotoxicity is lower.[11]

 Pearls and Other Issues

 Breastfeeding is not contraindicated while on ATDs as long as the dose is low.
-Women should take their ATD right after breastfeeding to allow some metabolism before their next lactation.
-If ATD doses are high, monitoring of neonatal free T4 is warranted.[4]
-PTU passes into breast milk to a lesser degree than methimazole, but methimazole is preferred since PTU can cause maternal hepatotoxicity.[7][8][10]
-Radioiodine ablation of the maternal thyroid is absolutely contraindicated when breastfeeding due to I-131 passage into breastmilk and its concentration in maternal breast tissue.[4][7][8]
+Women should take their ATD right after breastfeeding to allow some metabolism before their next breastfeeding session.
+If ATD doses are high, monitoring of neonatal free T4 is warranted.[5]
+PTU passes into breast milk to a lesser degree than methimazole, but methimazole is preferred since PTU can cause maternal hepatotoxicity.[8][9][11]
+Radioiodine ablation of the maternal thyroid is absolutely contraindicated when breastfeeding due to I-131 passage into breastmilk and its concentration in maternal breast tissue.[5][8][9]

 Enhancing Healthcare Team Outcomes

-Primary care providers and endocrinologists should inquire whether a patient with Grave disease is planning future pregnancies.
-This allows the patient to optimize their thyroid hormone levels with appropriate medication and to get adequate counseling during the preconception period, as it is recommended to postpone conceptions until the patient is euthyroid and stable.[2][11]
-Any changes to an antithyroid medication regimen should be made by five weeks gestation to minimize exposure to inappropriate medication and to optimize thyroid hormone levels early in the pregnancy.[11]
+Without universal screening, all interprofessional healthcare team members should be aware of the symptoms of hyperthyroidism during pregnancy, so they know when to screen for thyroid disease.
+Clinicians, nurses, and medical assistants should be mindful of how to take a comprehensive history that includes any previously diagnosed thyroid disease and any relevant thyroid procedures.[13]
+Primary care clinicians and endocrinologists should inquire whether a patient with Graves' disease is planning future pregnancies.
+This grace period allows the patient to optimize their thyroid hormone levels with appropriate medication and to get adequate counseling during the preconception period, as it is recommended to postpone conception until the patient is euthyroid and stable.[2][12][14]

-Neonatology should be made aware of following neonates born to women with Grave disease for signs and symptoms of transient hyperthyroidism or neonatal Grave disease due to TRAbs that crossed the placenta before birth.[3][10]
+Any changes to an antithyroid medication regimen should be made by 5 weeks of gestation to minimize exposure to inappropriate medication and to optimize thyroid hormone levels early in the pregnancy.[12]
+Neonatologists should be made aware of neonates born to women with Graves' disease to look for signs and symptoms of transient hyperthyroidism or neonatal Graves' disease due to TRAbs that crossed the placenta before birth.[3][11]
+Prompt recognition and management of these conditions are essential to prevent complications and support healthy neonatal development.

 References

 Earl R, Crowther CA, Middleton P. Interventions for hyperthyroidism pre-pregnancy and during pregnancy.
 The Cochrane database of systematic reviews.
-2013 Nov 19:(11):CD008633. doi: 10.1002/14651858.CD008633.pub3.
+2013 Nov 19:2013(11):CD008633. doi: 10.1002/14651858.CD008633.pub3.
 Epub 2013 Nov 19 [PubMed PMID: 24249524]

 Level 1 (high-level) evidence